[Shira Ovide] Apple’s iPhone warning comes years too late

 The research firm IDC estimates global sales of smartphones declined slightly in 2018, as they did in 2017.
 Apple seemed to defy that smartphone gravity for a long time, but it didn’t.
 In Apple’s fiscal year ending in September, Apple barely sold more iPhones than it did the previous year.
 Revenue increased because Apple charged a superpremium price for the iPhone X and other new models -- and Apple loyalists paid those higher prices.
 But there is a limit to how many people are willing to pay $1,000 out of pocket for a new phone, and it seems as if Apple reached that limit all at once.

 This isn’t to say that Apple’s business is falling apart.
-It is still generating a level of revenue and cash flow that are the envy of the corporate world.
-But Apple failed in the No. 1 mission of being a public company: Being honest with investors about its business.
+It is still generating levels of revenue and cash flow that are the envy of the corporate world.
+But Apple failed in the No. 1 mission of being a public company: being honest with investors about its business.
 The company simply denied the reality that was staring it in the face, until denial was no longer an option.

 Shira Ovide